 As is the case with all other horse racing events, schedules are not written in stone.
 The weather in the UK is quite unpredictable.
 That makes it hard to talk about the exact dates and times of horse races.
 For example, during the 2018 April Meeting, a race was cancelled due to poor weather.

 However, most of the time, everything ends up running smoothly, but you should still have a dose of precaution.

 With that in mind, let’s take a closer look at all the races that will happen during the April 14 and 15, 2021.

 Day One of the April Meeting — April 14th, 2021

 The first day of the April Meeting will leave you in awe when it comes to the races.
 Real, hardcore horse racing fans will find most races average at best.

 However, you can expect at least one Grade 2 race that will keep you entertained.
-Other than that, there are also plenty of Class 2 races that you can enjoy and bet on.
+Other than that, there are also plenty of Class 2 races.
 The first day of the April Meeting is the perfect opportunity to see how the horses are doing at the beginning of the new season.

 The best and the most important race of the day (the Grade 2) is the Silver Trophy Chase.
 It is a limited handicap race that admits horses aged five and above.
 The course is long 2 miles, 4 furlongs, and 127 yards.

 The second in line is the Handicap Hurdle with 12 hurdles that will put any jockey and their horses to the test.
 This one is 2 miles, 7 furlongs, and 213 yards long.

 Day Two of the April Meeting — April 15th, 2021